katebirdcall/Portfolio-Project/model_card.md

 ## Trade-offs

-The hyperparamter tuning of my model take a long time to run, as does the general fitting.
-This means it wouldn't be great if we needed to update, say, bettings odds on the fly during a race due to updated data.
+The hyperparamter tuning of my model took a long time to run, as did the general fitting.
+This means it wouldn't be great if we needed to update, say, betting odds on the fly during a race due to updated data.
 A repercussion of this is also that if we were to expand the dataset to be more diverse, the computation time would be even higher.

-Whilst the Mean Absolute Error suggest accuracy within 3 places, the r-squared value is low, suggesting
+Whilst the Mean Absolute Error suggests accuracy within 3 places, the r-squared value is low, suggesting poor fit overall.

-Outline any trade-offs of your model, such as any circumstances where the model exhibits performance issues.